 Granja Tlicuilli is a central project for Cualti Urban Agriculture and Permaculture.
-Cualti is a network of projects and people founded in Mexico City in 2009 to forward sustainable food production and consumption through exchange, collective action and sharing of spaces, resources and knowledge.
+Cualti is a network of projects and people founded in Mexico City in 2009 to support sustainable food production and consumption.

 While oaring, the co-founder of Cualti fills me in on the neighborhood.
 This part of the chinampas is mostly abandoned.
 There is only one family that lives here permanently, but keep paddling 30 minutes south and you will be in the middle of an urban area where cinderblock houses line the canals.
 Though this part of the chinampas is protected under conservation zoning and registered as a UNESCO Heritage Site, informal urbanization is encroaching from all sides.